kishorenekkalapudi/egghead-oauth-demo/outline.md

 ## 5 Exchange Code for Token
+    - what's the goal for exchanging code for token?
+        - the answer could be part of the title (and expanded on in the description when those are created)

 1. Protect secret by creating a .env and ignoring it in git
 1. A `/code` server endpoint that exchanges code for token